itsbhrat/CS3423-Compilers/semantic/README.md

 ##### Building the `classList` HashMap
 ---------------------------------------------
+The `classList` HashMap is a HashMap in Java between the names of the classes and the attributes, methods, parent and height.

 After ensuring that the inheritance graph is valid , we add the class features to the `classList` Hashmap in a BFS manner, starting from Object class.
 This is done to add parent classes before their corresponding child classes in `classList`.
 By doing this we ensure that a child class can always inherit the features of it's parent class.